brianchristensen/ml/temporal_phase/mathematics.md

 Classic HRR: "All symbols are equally different" (random)

-TPI: "Semantically related content can be close in embedding space but separated in phase space"
+PHI: "Semantically related content can be close in embedding space but separated in phase space"

 This allows:
 - ✅ Semantic similarity in embeddings (useful for generalization)